Synched or Synced: Correct Spelling, Meaning And Usage

 If you want the safest and most widely accepted spelling, use synced.

-The Origin of Synced / Synched
+The Origin of Synced and Synched

 The verb sync comes from the word synchronize, which entered English in the early 20th century.
 Synchronize itself comes from Greek roots meaning “together” and “time.”